web3privacy/hackathon-2025-berlin/hacker-manual.md

 - Good Human Rules
     - Be Excellent to Each Other
     - No racism, no sexism, no xenophobia, no hate will be tolerated.
-    - You agree that organisers can at any time as you to leave and forfeit the hackathon if you act like an asshole to others around you.

 - Shower
 - Speciality Coffee (Espresso & Coldbrew based)